 ¥ 7,000 / Per Person

 Explore the quiet nostalgic old neighborhood of Tokyo “Yanaka” in the afternoon.
 This area is downtown in Tokyo and one of the few to survive the Great Kanto Earthquake and the fire bombings of World War II.
-You could learn about the normal Japanese lifestyle and culture while walking with our friendly local guide!!
+Start from the JR Nippori Station and visit the nostalgic street of Yanaka Ginza.
+Then see the local houses, art galleries, cemeteries, historic temples, and shrines.
+This tour will end at Nippori Station.
+You could explore and learn the normal Japanese lifestyle and culture while walking with our friendly local guide.

 On 11th March 2011, a huge earthquake and Tsunami hit East Japan without mercy.
 Even worse, we lost control of the Fukushima Daiichi nuclear power plant.
 At present, more than 18,000 people are counted as dead or missing.
 In this tour, we visit the coastal area of Fukushima.
 We visit three types of areas along with the coast while explaining the past, present, and future of Fukushima.

 ¥ 200,000 / Per Group